-How do you write a comic?
+How do you Create a comic?

 Once you have that outline established you can start writing the actual script for you comic.

 I say script here and not manuscript because you’ll want to think of your story more along the lines of a play or movie script than a full novel.
 Just grab your favorite graphic novel and read a few pages.
-The vast majority of the words are dialog.
+The vast majority of the words are dialogue.

 That’s not a rule set in stone by any means.
 Just look at this panel from Frank Miller’s famous graphic novel 300: